In an ideal, utopian world, we’d all live in a house as big as Wayne Manor and have a capacious cave underneath it where we could set up a home gym.

 Don’t let the uncanny design fool you into believing that it’s any lesser than a regular treadmill.

 Press the foot-operated button and pull the foldable hand rail up and it transforms into a regular treadmill with all the bells and whistles that one would expect in much higher priced units like those high end Nautilus T616, the T618, Sole F63, Bowflex BXT6, or one of those Zwift compatible treadmills.

 For starters, the running deck is 18” wide and 50” long, which is more than sufficient for comfortable jogs as well as full-stride sprints.
 The surface has a 7-layer silicon design that gives you ample cushioning.

 Further, the double dynamic suspension system adds to the shock absorption on the surface, making it comfortable to walk and run on, for people of all ages.

 The Rhythm Fun Treadmill is powered by a 2.0HP DC motor and has both, walking as well as running modes.
 In the walking mode, the top speed is 3.7mph.
 Switch to the running mode and you can hit top speeds of 7.5mph.

 When not in use, the Rthythm Fun Treadmill can be folded for storage.
+Because of it's flat design this treadmill can fold flat and fit under your bed.
 It stands just 30” wide and 8” thick and can easily be tucked into a corner of the room, without it sticking out like a sore thumb.

 - 7 ¼” Deck height